UCL-EO/GEOG0027/README.rst

    missions
 -  Understand basic image representation and processing
 -  Understand how Earth Observation data can be combined with other sources of data and data techniques (e.g. GIS)
 -  Understand how EO data can be used in environmental science (particularly via classification and monitoring)
 -  Develop practical skills in these areas, which may be useful in planning of dissertations
 -  Develop links with the second year course on Geographic Information Systems Science and with othet courses as appropriate (e.g. hydrology, environmental systems)
--  Lay the foundations for the third year course on Earth Observation

 --------------